-- For some types of SEND, the way in which a student responds to an intervention can be the most reliable method of developing a more accurate picture of need.
-In some cases, outside professionals from health or social services may already be involved with the student.
-These professionals should liaise with the Academy to help inform the assessments.
-Where these professionals are not already working with Academy staff the SENDCO should contact them if the parents / carers agree. - Plan - Where it is decided to provide a student with SEND Support, the parents will be notified. - The Head of Year and the SENDCO will agree in consultation with the parent / carer and the student the interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review. - All teachers and support staff who work with the student will be made aware of their needs, the support provided and any teaching strategies or approaches that are required.
+- Where it is decided to provide a student with SEND Support, the parents/carers will be notified. - The Head of Year and the SENDCO will agree in consultation with the parent / carer and the student the interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review. - All teachers and support staff who work with the student will be made aware of their needs, the support provided and any teaching strategies or approaches that are required.
 This should also be recorded on the school's information system via Personal Learning Plans.